-The number of directors shall be seven (7) and may vary from time to time up to fourteen

-(14) by resolution of the Board of Directors without amendment of these bylaws.
+The number of directors shall be seven (7) and may vary from time to time up to twelve (12) by resolution of the Board of Directors without amendment of these bylaws.
 The Board of Directors may from time to time, by amendment of these bylaws, change the minimum and maximum number of directors, but in no case shall the number be less than three (3).
-If an Executive Director is employed as the principal business administrator he/she shall be an ex-officio voting director of the board and shall be considered for purposes of notice but not quorum and shall not be elected for a term of office.
+If an Executive Director is employed as the principal business administrator he/she shall be an exofficio voting director of the board and shall be considered for purposes of notice but not quorum and shall not be elected for a term of office.

-Each director shall hold office for a term of four (4) years unless the Board shall expressly resolve to elect a director for a shorter term.
-Beginning after the date of the implementation of these bylaws, the first Board election shall provide for staggered terms of office so that the election of approximately one-fourth of the directors, thereafter, shall be ratified at the annual meeting of the Board.
+Each director shall hold office for a term of three (3) years unless the Board shall expressly resolve to elect a director for a shorter term.
+Beginning after the date of the implementation of these bylaws, the first Board election shall provide for staggered terms of office so that approximately one-third of the directors, thereafter, shall be elected at each annual meeting of the Board.
 Any director may serve up to two consecutive terms, after which time they shall not serve on the board for a period of one year before assuming a subsequent position on the board of directors.
-Board election policies and procedures are described in the NORDP Policies document, located on the NORDP Web site.